WilliamLi0623/cs246e-notes/Notes/problem_20_new.md

 | Length |
 +--------+
 ```

 Non-virtual methods are just ordinary function calls.

 If there is at least one virtual method in the class:
 - Compiler creates a table of function pointers:
-    - One per class
+    - One per class.
-    - The vtable
+    - The `vtable`.
 - Each object contains a pointer to its class' vtable
-    - the `vptr`
+    - The `vptr`.
-- Calling the virtual method => follow the `vptr` to the vtable, follow the function pointer to the correct function
+- Calling the virtual method => follow the `vptr` to the vtable, follow the function pointer to the correct function.

-- `vptr` is often the "first" field
+- `vptr` is often the "first" field.
     - So that a subclass object still looks like a superclass object, and it can ignore the rest of the fields.
-    - So the program knows where the `vptr` is
+    - So the program knows where the `vptr` is.
-    - If there are no virtual methods, `vptr` does not exist
+    - If there are no virtual methods, `vptr` does not exist.
     - <details open> <summary>Rant:</summary>

       - Number one: